Date: 09. February 2017.

 Toilets & showers: Available in the lounge.

-Food & Beverages: The food selection the lounge is limited to junk food and toast.
+Food & Beverages: The food selection in the lounge is limited to junk food and toast.
 Drinks are ordered at the counter.

 Connectivity: Complimentary wifi is available.
 The password is given to you at check-in.